-Yes, you can have equity release with a mortgage, if it’s small, but you must use some of the equity to pay it off.
-Equity release is often considered to repay older homeowners’ mortgages, as it enables them to capitalise on the value of their property to pay off their existing mortgage, no longer needing to worry about mortgage repayments.
+Yes, you can use an equity release scheme if you have a mortgage, provided your mortgage is small, but you must use some of the equity you release to pay it off.
+Equity release is often used to repay older homeowners’ mortgages, as it enables them to capitalise on the value of their property to pay off their existing mortgage, and no longer worry about mortgage repayments.

 Are you wondering, Can I get equity release with mortgage payments still outstanding?
 Well, we’ve got the answers you’ve been searching for.